teddywilson/system-design-primer/README.md

 </h2>

 <p align="center">
-  Lectures, testimonials, papers, and more relating to scalability and distributed systems.
+  Lectures, testimonials, papers, and more, relating to scalability and distributed systems.
 </p>

 <p align="center">